 Wednesday, September 18, 2019

-AFRICANS' HUMANISTIC ADVERTISING
+AFRICANS' HUMANISTIC ADVERTISEMENTS

 ADS IN BEAUTY-SHOP WINDOWS REVEAL HUMAN RAPPORT

-Subtext: isolation, anonymity, standardization
+Subtext: isolation and standardization

 African posters show a multitude of faces, each with a different coiffure.